 1. Sugar and borax

-The entomologist recommends mixing borax and sugar in a 3:1 ratio before spreading the homemade detergent in the spots where you have noticed them.
+The entomologist recommends mixing borax and sugar in a 3:1 ratio before spreading the homemade deterrent in the spots where you have noticed them.

 2. Peppermint oil